Heritage Exemption Certificate applications

 - provides supporting information such as plans, relevant reports or agreements relating to the place.

 To avoid delays associated with making incorrect or incomplete applications, you are encouraged to discuss your proposal with us prior to making an application.
-Request a pre-lodgement meeting with us by emailing firstname.lastname@example.org or contact 13 QGOV (13 74 68) and ask to speak with an officer in heritage development.
+Request a pre-lodgement meeting or discussion with us by emailing email@example.com with summary information about the development you are planning and identifying the Queensland heritage place involved.
 Seeking advice from a professional or tradesperson with experience in heritage conservation is also recommended.

 What type of work does an Exemption Certificate cover?

-An Exemption Certificate is not intended to deal with major changes or complex developments.
-It covers work such as painting in a compatible or historic colour scheme, replacing non-significant fittings or fixtures or refurbishing less important parts of a building.
+An Exemption Certificate is not intended to deal with changes or complex developments that have more than a minor detrimental impact on the place.
+It covers work such as painting in a compatible or historic colour scheme, replacing non-significant fittings or fixtures or refurbishing less important parts of a building or place.